 You will also need at least ten silver Zed spinners.
 The most popular weights are 22-28g.
-On some fishing days you can lose quite a few; other days you don’t loose any.
+On some fishing days you can lose quite a few; other days you don’t lose any.
 Always carry plenty just in case it turns out to be one of those bad days.
 When the river is a bit murky or discoloured the salmon seem better able to spot white Zed spinners.
 I have had a great deal of success with these even when the river is clear.
 More here on zed spinners too.

 The only other thing you need for salmon fishing at McIntoshes Rocks is a salmon landing net.
 You need a big salmon sized net.
 It is next to impossible to get a salmon out of the water along the rocks without a net.
 Anglers used to use a gaff (strong stick with a big hook at the end) but you don’t see this much anymore.
 Sometimes your salmon will be foul hooked and you will have to release it.
 A net will allow you to do so without harming the fish.
 If you don’t have a net someone else probably will.
 Someone with a net is sure to assist you to land your fish.
 Never attempt to help someone land their salmon unless they give you the go-ahead first.
 If it is lost you’ll get the blame.
 Generally, though salmon anglers at McIntoshes get on well together and will help you net your fish.
 See a 17 pound Waimakariri River salmon caught at McIntoshes Rocks.
 Here is another big fish lifted from the rocks in a salmon landing net before being released.